Prof Lynn Newton

 Biography

 After completing a degree in Education at Durham University in 1975, Professor Newton began working as a primary teacher in the North East of England.
 She completed her MA in Education at Durham University in 1981.
-Following a fellowship in science education, she worked for Durham Local Education Authority as an Advisory Teacher for Science and then, in 1987, moved to the University of Newcastle as first a Lecturer in Primary Science and Design and Technology, and then a Senior Lecturer and Director of Primary Initial Teacher Training.
-During that time she completed her PhD on the topic of Teachers’ Questioning for Understanding in Primary Science: An Approach through Mental Model Theory.
-She stayed at Newcastle for eleven years before moving to Durham in 1997, initially as Course Leader of the new specialist degree in science education for primary initial teacher training.
-Later she became Course Leader for the Primary PGCE, then Director of Initial Teacher Training and finally, from 2005-2010, Head of the School of Education.
-She has taught on a range of science and education modules across the School of Education and supervised dissertation and theses students researching a range of topics, mainly although not exclusively, focusing on aspects of science education in the primary school.
+Following a fellowship in science education, she worked for Durham Local Education Authority as an Advisory Teacher for Science.
+In 1987, she moved to the University of Newcastle as first a Lecturer in Primary Science and Design and Technology, and then a Senior Lecturer and Director of Primary Initial Teacher Training.
+During that time she became a Senior Lecturer and Deputy Head of School and also completed her PhD on the topic of Teachers’ Questioning for Understanding in Primary Science: An Approach through Mental Model Theory.
+She stayed at Newcastle for ten years before moving to Durham in 1997, initially as Course Leader of for the new specialist degree in science education for primary teachers based at the University’s Stockton Campus.
+Later she became Programme Director for the Primary PGCE in Durham, then Divisional Director of Initial Teacher Training and from 2005-2010, Head of the School of Education.
+After research leave in 2010/11 she returned to the role of Divisional Director for ITE.
+She is currently Head of the School of Education.
+She has taught on a range of science and education modules across the School of Education on undergraduate and higher degree programmes, and supervised dissertation and theses students researching a range of topics.
+She became Professor of Primary Education in 2003.

-Professor Newton’s research interests are in the area of science and design and technology education, particularly in connection with effective communication in science and strategies that support teaching for understanding in science.
+Professor Newton’s research interests range from effective communication in science and strategies that support teaching for understanding in science to exploring understanding, enagagement and creativity across the curriculum.
 She has researched teaching for understanding across the primary curriculum and the use of analogical reasoning to support the construction of understanding, and most recently teaching for creativity and productive thought.
-This is the focus of her current book, Creativity and Problem Solving across the Primary Curriculum (Routledge, 2011).
+This is the focus of her book, Creativity for a new Curriculum: 5-11 (Routledge, 2012).
 She has written, edited or co-authored over a dozen books on science teaching, primary teaching and professional studies in the primary school.
 She has also written over one hundred academic and professional papers on these areas.
-She became Professor of Primary Education in 2003.
+Her research monograph, From Creative Thinking to Productive Thought (ICIE: Paris, 2013) presented a model for incorporating creative thinking into a wider framework of productive thought.
+Her keynote presentation at the ICIE conference in Krakow (2015) resulted in her latest monograph, Questioning: A Window on Productive Thinking.
+She is currently a member of the University's Durham Commission, reporting on creativity.

 Completed Supervisions (since 2008)